quicwg/base-drafts/draft-ietf-quic-transport.md

   version number, the server embeds the NEW_TOKEN token found in the Initial packet within the retry token it issues.
-Once the server receives a response from the client carrying that retry token and the path is validated, it decrypts the NEW_TOKEN token embedded in the retry token to recover the alternative initial salt that is to be used for unprotecting the packet payload.
+Once the server receives a response from the client carrying that retry token and the path is validated, it decrypts the NEW_TOKEN token embedded within the retry token to recover the alternative initial salt that is to be used for unprotecting the packet payload.